lnfernux/lnfernux.github.io/_posts/2022-09-21-AzureLighthouse-ForDummies.md

 ---
 layout: post
-title: Azure Lighthouse for dummies (like me)
+title: Azure Lighthouse 101
 subtitle: What is Azure Lighthouse, what does it do and how does it do it?
 tags:
   - Azure
   - Azure Lighthouse